stardustai/docs-api/src/latest/statistics/get-statistics-record.md

     "2000": {
         "code": 2000,
         "message": "Success",
+        "data": {
+            "count": 1930,
             "data": [
                 {
-             "id": 1, // Unique identifier of the annotation history record, type number "status": 1, // Status of the task, type number "campaignId": 1001, // ID of the project the task belongs to, type number "taskId": 2001, // ID of the task, type number "poolName": "CO 041401CO2-Completion Pool", // Name of the pool "poolType": 1, // Type of the pool, type number "folderId": 4001, // ID of the team, type number "aliceName": "daf", // Name of the creator of the record "createdTime": "2025-04-01 10:00:00", // Creation time of the record, type string representing a timestamp "actionType": 0, // Action code, type number "instanceInfo": {
+                    "id": 1, // Unique identifier of the annotation history record, type number "status": 1, // Status of the task, type number "campaignId": 1001, // ID of the project the task belongs to, type number "taskId": 2001, // ID of the task, type number "poolName": "CO 041401CO2-Completion Pool", // Name of the pool "poolType": 1, // Type of the pool, type number "folderId": 4001, // ID of the team, type number "aliceName": "daf", // Name of the creator of the record "createdTime": "2025-04-01 10:00:00", // Creation time of the record, type string representing a timestamp
+                    "actionType": 0, // Action code, type number "instanceInfo": {
                         "select-[e000f]": 44,
                         "0e767bcb-7480-4e85-bbe8-439fe7871104": 11
                     },
                     "modifyInstanceNum": 10, // （Include attributes）, type number "modifyAttributesNum": 5, // Number of first-level task attributes, type number "instanceSum": 20, // Total number of instances in the current version（Include attributes）, type number "attributesSum": 10, // Total number of task attributes at that time, type number "frameCount": 1 // Number of frames of the task, type number }
-        ],
+            ]
+        }
+    ,
     "date": "2025-04-08 14:20:00",
     "requestId": "9876543210abcdef9876543210abcdef",
     "success": true
 },
     "5000": {
         "code": 5000,
         "data": null,